Freskoko/INF161_H23/project/README.md

 ### TODO

+INCLUDE THE GRAPHS IN DISUCSSION TO SHOW RUSH HOURS !!!

+CHANGE THE PART ABOUT DATA FLCUTATION TO A BETTER DATE AND TIME !!!

 ### REPORT

 - update data loss parsing section

+- update report for desci0ns made to be reflected in data not just because sounds good

 - evulate multiple models

 - RUN AGAIN MANY TIMES FIND GOOD
     - RUN WITH DIFFERENT KNN
     - RUN WITH NORMALIZATION, AND NOT

 - NETTSIDE
     - DE GIR ALT AV DATA, OG SÅNN